joinpursuit/ac15-bootcamp/lecture.md

 ### Box Model (padding and margins)

 HTML tags can be thought of as boxes.
 This is called the "box model", and it consists of: `margin`, `border`, `padding`, and the actual content.
-The three previous properties can be suffixed with `-top`, `-bottom`, `left`, and `right` in order to target only one side of the box.
+The three previous properties can be suffixed with `-top`, `-bottom`, `-left`, and `-right` in order to target only one side of the box.
 For example:

 ```css
 div {